martinos/validator_fn/README.md

 # ValidatorFn

 ValidatorFn is a collection of very simple lambdas that can be used for validating/transforming data structures.
-It makes use of currying in order to provide a very composable DSL.
-To help you understand the concepts it is stongly advised to read [this blog post.](http://blog.martinosis.com/blog/simple-functional-strong-params-in-ruby/).
+It makes use of currying to provide a very composable DSL.
+To help you understand the concepts, I strongly advise reading [this blog post.](http://blog.martinosis.com/blog/simple-functional-strong-params-in-ruby/).

-It can be very useful for validating structures that comes from input, such as configuration files, JSON apis, test result.
+It can be very useful for validating structures that come from input, such as configuration files, JSON APIs, test results.

 ## Installation